-Talend is an open source software for Data Integration that is quickly becoming an alternative to expensive ETL tools in the BI space.
+Talend is open-source software for Data Integration that is quickly becoming an alternative to expensive ETL tools in the BI space.

 When developing using Talend, as with any other development tool, it is recommended to code in short bursts and test (run) frequently.

 By keeping each change small, it is much easier to find where and what has caused problems during compilation and execution.

 context and globalMap are global areas used to store data that can be used by all components within a Talend job.

 Context variables are predefined prior to job execution in a context group, whereas globalMap variables are created on the fly at any point within a job.

 Related Page: Printing out Context and Dumping the Output in Talend